Gaurav-Khadse/Netflix_Stock_Prediction_Dashboard/README.md

 ## Introduction

 Netflix, one of the world’s leading streaming platforms, has experienced dynamic fluctuations in its stock value due to market trends, subscriber growth, and global competition.
-To better understand these movements and forecast future prices, we created a Netflix Stock Prediction Dashboard using Excel.
+To better understand these movements and forecast future prices, we created a Netflix Stock Prediction Dashboard using Power BI.

 This dashboard offers a clear view of historical stock trends, highs and lows, volatility patterns, and predictive insights, helping investors, analysts, and financial enthusiasts make data-driven decisions.